Title IX FAQs

 Counseling services are available on-site at the Garden City campus and Manhattan Center.
 Day and evening hours are available by calling 516-877-3646.

-Counseling services are also available for Hudson Valley Center students through the Workplace EAP by calling 845-431-8740.
+Counseling services are also available for Hudson Valley Center students through the workplace Employee Assistance Program (EAP) by calling 845.431.8740.

-Crisis intervention and counseling services are also provided at the Garden City campus through the Safe Center.
-The Safe Center offers services free of charge for victims of sexual assault and relationship violence.
-The Safe Center 24 hour hotline can be accessed at 516-542-0404.
+Crisis intervention and counseling services are also provided at the Garden City campus through The Safe Center LI.
+The Safe Center LI offers services free of charge for victims of sexual assault and relationship violence.
+The Safe Center LI 24-hour hotline can be reached at 516.542.0404.

 Health Services Center

-Health Services operates 24/7 during the regular school semester.
-The Center is located in Waldo Hall for in-person visits, or contact them at 516.877.6000.
+The Health Services Center operates 24/7 during the regular school semester.
+The Center is located in Waldo Hall for in-person visits or call 516.877.6000.

 The Interfaith Center provides spiritual counseling, programs and services for multiple faiths.
 The Center is located in the Ruth S. Harley University Center for in-person visits, or contact them at 516.877.3113.